 Yes.
 The vrachtwagenheffing applies to all trucks over 3,500 kg using Dutch toll roads, regardless of where the truck is registered.

-Is the Eurovignette still valid after July 1, 2026?
+Is the Eurovignette still valid after 1 July 2026?

 Not for Dutch roads.
-The Eurovignette is discontinued in the Netherlands on July 1, 2026.
+The Eurovignette is discontinued in the Netherlands on 1 July 2026.
 It remains required for routes through Luxembourg and Sweden (Denmark left the Eurovignette in January 2025).

 Which OBU providers work in the Netherlands?

 As of June 2026, approved providers are: NedLinq (NL-only, no extra services), AS24/TotalEnergies (first EETS provider approved by RDW), Telepass, Toll4Europe, Axxès and Tolltickets (both admitted 8 June 2026), and Eurowag (admitted 12 June 2026).
-Note: Tollcollect (Germany) and Satellic (Belgium) OBUs are not compatible with the Dutch system.
+Note: Toll Collect (Germany) and Satellic (Belgium) OBUs are not compatible with the Dutch system.

 Does my OBU need to be switched on even off toll roads?

 Yes.
-The OBU must remain active whenever the truck is in use — including on roads not subject to the toll.
+The OBU must remain active whenever the truck is in use, including on roads not subject to the toll.

 Impargo-logo